jordanchia/isomerpages-mlaw/_law-practice-entities-and-lawyers/1a-types-of-licence-or-registration.md

 table tr td ul li {font-size: 1rem;}
 </style>

-Types of Licence or Registration SSS
+Types of Licence or Registration
 ---

 The table below provides an overview of the key features of each type of licence or registration.
 For full details of the applicable requirements, privileges and conditions, please read the [Legal Profession Act (Cap.
 161), Legal Profession (Law Practice Entities) Rules 2015, and other relevant subsidiary legislation](/law-practice-entities-and-lawyers/resources-for-law-practice-entities/relevant-legislation-and-communications/).
 Please note that the LSRA does not give legal or commercial advice.
 You should seek independent legal advice if required.